eclipse-theia/theia-website/src/docs/authoring_vscode_extensions.md

 As VS Code extensions can be used in Theia without further modification, you can refer to the [documentation on extending VS Code](https://code.visualstudio.com/api) to learn more about creating extensions for VS Code as well as for Theia.
 The easiest way to get started is to use the [VS Code Extension Generator](https://www.npmjs.com/package/generator-code) and follow the [Getting Started Guide](https://code.visualstudio.com/api/get-started/your-first-extension).

+Since Theia 1.72, VS Code extensions delivered as **ECMAScript Modules** (ESM) are supported.
+Extensions whose entry point ends in `.mjs`, or whose `package.json` declares `"type": "module"`, are loaded via dynamic `import()`.
+The `import 'vscode'` resolution is wired up by an internal Node loader hook, so both CommonJS and named ESM imports (`import { commands, window } from 'vscode'`) work without any changes on the extension side.
+ESM-based built-ins such as the GitHub authentication extension load correctly out of the box.

 As an example, let's generate the hello world extension.

 ```bash